main-tech/hpr/README.md

 - qt5-wayland: libray
 - qt6-wayland: libray
 - cliphist    a clipboard manager
 - grim and slurp     for screenshot
+- brightnessctl A program to read and control device brightness